eeshaanrehani/imageJ-tracing/README.md

     * Using git: `git clone git@github.com:eeshaanrehani/imageJ-tracing.git`
     * By downloading zip file of code: `wget "https://github.com/eeshaanrehani/imageJ-tracing/archive/refs/heads/main.zip"`
     * By [downloading directly](https://github.com/eeshaanrehani/imageJ-tracing/archive/refs/heads/main.zip).
+3. Enter the directory with the git repository: `cd /path/to/imageJ-tracing-main/`.
-3. Set up conda environment.
+4. Set up conda environment.
     * `conda env create -f environment.yml`
     * If prompted `[y/n]`: `y`.

-**To run the macro:**
+**Preparing the macro:**
-1. Open the terminal, go to the folder with the file `dcm_to_tiff.py` in it: `cd /path/to/dcm_to_tiff.py`.
+1. Open the terminal and go to the downloaded folder with the scripts in it: `cd /path/to/imageJ-tracing-main/`.
 2. Open ImageJ, click `Plugins`>`Macros`>`Run`.
-3. In the file explorer pop-up, select the file `DICOM_region_tracing.ijm`.
+3. In the file explorer pop-up, select the script `DICOM_region_tracing.ijm` (this is in the folder `/imageJ-tracing-main/`).

+**Using the macro:** _pay attention to the "log" window that imageJ creates_
+1. In the first file explorer popup, select the DICOM you want to annotate.
-4. Select the appropriate DICOM file, and select the folder to save slices and masks in.
+2. In the next popup, select the folder you want to save slices and masks in. **Do not press
-    * This should theoretically be the same folder for every single DICOM - for each DICOM, two new folders will be created inside: `/{DICOM_name}/`, and `/mask_{DICOM_name}`.
+    * This should theoretically be the same folder for every single DICOM - for each DICOM you select, the script will create two new folders inside: `/{DICOM_name}/`, and `/mask_{DICOM_name}`.
-5. Follow the on-screen instructions to convert the DICOM to .tif slices, and segment out any regions.
+3. For now, ignore the dialog popup.
+The log window should have two commands.
+Enter them into your terminal:
+    * `conda activate dicom_imagej`.
+    * `python dcm_to_tiff.py {DICOM_path} {save_directory}`.
+Replace `{DICOM_path}` and `{save_directory}` with the path to the DICOM file you just selected and the directory you just designated for saving the masks.
+This command will convert the DICOM to tiff images for each individual slice, and save the slices as `/{save_directory}/{DICOM_name}/{DICOM_name}_{slice}.tif`.
+4. In the dialog popup, enter the number of the first slice to annotate.
+Press OK.
+5. Enter the number of the last slice to annotate.
+Press OK.
+6. At this point, the screen will flash a lot as it opens and closes images.
+It is creating a blank mask for each slice up to the first one to annotate.
+When a new dialog box pops up, **do not press OK**.
+7. Select the `freehand selections` tool in ImageJ (4th button from the left), and trace out the first item.
+In the ROI manager window, press `Add`, and then press `More`>`Fill`.
+    * Repeat this for everything you want to segment in the slice.
+8. When you are finished with a slice, press OK.
+9. The next slice to annotate will pop up.
+Repeat steps 7-8.
+After the ending slice indicated earlier has been annotated, the screen will flash once again (as in step 6).
+It is creating a blank mask for each of the remaining slices.
+10. To start a new DICOM, see: **Preparing the macro**: Step 2.